GeoscienceAustralia/dea-knowledge-hub/setup/dea_maps.rst

 Difference tool
 ---------------

 The "Compare" tool above allowed us to visually compare different satellite data.
 However, it can also be useful to quantitatively compare differences between different satellite images to reveal parts of the landscape that have changed significantly over time.
-To do this, we can use the advanced "difference" tool:
+To do this, we can use the more advanced "Difference" tool:

 1. Load a satellite dataset into your workbench (e.g. follow the ``DEA Surface Reflectance (Sentinel-2)`` example above).
 Click the three vertical dots on the dataset ("Show more actions"), then click ``Difference``.